SeniorMars/seniormars.com/content/posts/trilogy/index.md

 3. Effect Systems as Cohomological Twistings Computational effects in programming languages (exceptions, state, IO) can be understood as "twistings" in cohomology.
 A monadic effect system corresponds to a twisted cohomology theory where the twisting cocycle represents the effect.

- Here are the updated sections with the suggested improvements:

 ## The Univalence Axiom: A Concrete Example

 Perhaps the most striking example of this parametrized perspective in action is Voevodsky's univalence axiom, which states: